rebelsky/csc207c/_mps/blockchains.md

 * You could randomly choose longs.
 * You could choose some other way to sequence through the values (e.g., first looking at all multiples of 10, then one more than all multiples of 10, then two more than all multiples of 10).

-For this assignment, you should search the longs in increasing order starting at zero.

 ### The BlockChain class

 Use `Block` to implement a `BlockChain` class which is a singly-linked structure with a `first` and `last` pointer (*i.e.*, pointers to the first and last elements in the structure, much like in a queue).
 You should use nodes as in the standard style of linked structure implementations in Java.  `BlockChain` should contain the following methods:

-`BlockChain()`
+`BlockChain(HashValidator check)`
   : Create a `BlockChain` that possess a single block with empty source, target, and amount.
 Note that to create this block, the `prevHash` field should be ignored when calculating the block's own nonce and hash.
+You will use the given `HashValidator` when generating a nonce.

+`Block mine(Transaction t)`
-`Block mine(String source, String target, int amount)` : Mine a new candidate block to be added to the end of the chain.
+  : Mine a new candidate block to be added to the end of the chain.
 The returned `Block` should be valid to add onto this block chain.
 (That is, not only should the nonce be correct, but the transfer should be valid.)

 `int getSize()`